**June 16, 2020 Update: The CASE Act passed and you can now file a claim with the U.S. Copyright Office Copyright Claims Board here.**

 - if you would like a response to your letter, include the final sentence.

 I’ve got mixed feelings about the bill.
 But I’m sick and tired of seeing creative business owners disenfranchised.
 Especially when the Constitution grants the right to exclusively monetize creations.
-I’ve sent my letter of support to Representative Barbara Lee.
+Even though I’m not 100% behind this bill, I’ve sent my letter of support to my Senators.